 The Appellate Court reasoned that the trial court correctly followed Family Law Sections 8-202 and 8-203.
 The opinion stated that the Howard County Circuit Court properly classified the parties’ anticipated Social Security benefits as non-marital property and that under federal law, the trial court was prevented from dividing those benefits directly or by way of an indirect offset when determining the equitable distribution of marital property.
 The Appellate Court also determined that the trial court was correct in determining that the portion of each party’s pension that accrued during the marriage was marital property and thus subject to the 50/50 distribution.

 However, the Appellate Court went on to state that a trial judge must consider a party’s actual or anticipated Social Security benefits as a relevant factor under Family Law § 8-205 (which enables a trial court to consider any other factor that the court considers necessary or appropriate) when determining whether to grant a monetary award to adjust the equities and rights of the parties concerning marital property.
 Thus a trial court is authorized to speculate as to future Social Security benefits and may base a monetary award in a divorce action on such an estimate.
 The Appellate Court did not give any hard and fast rules as to how a trial judge should go about calculating future Social Security benefits.

 Attorney Fred L. Coover of Coover Law Firm, LLC has been handling difficult legal cases for Howard County residents and beyond for over 30 years.
-If you are facing a divorce, contact us today at (410) 995-1100 to schedule a free consultation in our Columbia, MD office to discuss your options.
+If you are facing a divorce, contact us today at (410) 995-1100 to schedule a consultation in our Columbia, MD office to discuss your options.